How we use your data is important to us

 Our registered address is Leeds Trinity Students’ Union, Brownberrie Lane, Horsforth, LS18 5HD.

 Data held on our website is stored securely by MSL who runs our website.

 Your rights in relation to your data include the right to be informed, have access to personal information, right to request rectification or erasure, restrict processing in certain circumstances, object to processing and/or lodge a complaint with a supervisory authority.
 Further information on your rights can be found on the ICO website.

 At any time you can choose to unsubscribe from any emails you receive by clicking ‘unsubscribe’ on an email sent or updating your preferences under your profile area on the website.

 Should you wish your data to be deleted from our website please email LTSUHR@leedstrinity.ac.uk

 You also have the option of ‘opting in’ and ‘opting out’ of sharing your data when you register for the first time with the University through EVision.
 You can also go back to change these preferences by going onto Evision.
-Should you wish to ‘opt out’ you can do this through Evision or by emailing LTSUHR@leedstrinity.ac.uk
+Should you wish to ‘opt-out’ you can do this through Evision or by emailing LTSUHR@leedstrinity.ac.uk

-You can update or change information we hold on you on your my details page in your account.
+You can update or change the information we hold on you on your my details page in your account.
 Should you encounter any issues with this you can email us at LTSUHR@leedstrinity.ac.uk

 If you want to know what information is held on you, you can fill out a Subject Access Request Form